 The lot was well-lit, and I parked out in the open.

-Are There Rules For Sleeping In Walmart Parking Lot?
+Are There Rules For Sleeping In A Walmart Parking Lot?

 Yes, there are codes of conduct and rules you should abide by as their guest.

-Escapees has its good neighbor policy that covers most of it.
+Escapees have their good neighbor policy that covers most of it.